NBISweden/development-guidelines/README.md

 it to read the parts that you need to know something about.

-* If you only occasionally write code, or if you write code outside of the NBIS system developers’ team, you should read the full text of this document at least once, but there is no expectation that you will remember it all.
+* If you only occasionally write code, or if you write code outside of the NBIS system developers' team, you should read the full text of this document at least once, but there is no expectation that you will remember it all.
-* If you are a member of the NBIS system developers’ team, you should make yourself familiar with these guidelines.
+* If you are a member of the NBIS system developers' team, you should make yourself familiar with these guidelines.
 * In any case, these are *guidelines*, not hard rules.
 Apart from the restrictions placed upon NBIS by our funding agencies, we do not force